kathrinmzl/inside-india/README.md

 #### Header
 The home page and the tour pages each include a hero image in their header, which supports the topic of the respective page.

-All of the hero sections include a catch phrase as h1, which have a light transparent background to improve readability.
+All of the hero sections include a catch phrase as `h1`, which have a light transparent background to improve readability.
 They also feature a booking button as call to action.

 ![Header with hero image](docs/features/hero.png)

 #### Footer
 The footer includes contact and social media information.
-In the contact section the visitor finds a Whatsapp phone number and a link to a contact form.
+In the contact section the visitor finds a Whatsapp number and a link to a contact form.
 In the social media section there are links to Facebook, Instagram and X.

 ![Footer](docs/features/footer.png)